-Horizons is proud to present its first series of pre-conference classes for professionals seeking to learn about psychedelic therapy.
+Horizons is proud to present its first series of pre-conference classes offering detailed, technical information about psychedelic therapy, led by accomplished researchers and practitioners.

-Classes will held in small groups at the historic Down Town Association in the Financial District, which also offers lodging for traveling participants.
+These all-day classes will held at the historic Down Town Association in the Financial District.

-American Psychological Association Continuing Education (CE) credits are also available.
+American Psychological Association and NYS Social Worker Continuing Education (CE) credits are available.
 Please check with your licensing organization to ensure that the credits will be accepted.
 See here for more details.

 Introduction to MDMA Therapy for Clinicians